AYS Webinar Summary - Session 2: Is it Practically Possible to Slow Brain Aging?

 Professor Ho Ko initiated the discussion with a comprehensive overview of brain aging and raised the following questions:

-1. What can we use to achieve anti-aging or anti-brain aging effects in the scientific field?
+1. What can we explore to achieve anti-aging or anti-brain aging effects in scientific investigations?

-2. How can we practically deploy anti-aging strategies, such as intermittent fasting or calorie restriction, given the challenges of asking the elderly to follow such regimens?
+2. How can we practically deploy anti-aging strategies, especially if they are not pharmacologically based, given the challenges of asking the elderly to follow such regimens?

 In his presentation, he emphasized the lack of effective treatments and the need for more research.
 His speech also covered potential anti-aging strategies, such as intermittent fasting and pharmaceutical interventions, noting their challenges and side effects.
 The exploration of young plasma components to counteract brain aging was also mentioned, along with the necessity for further studies to understand and treat the aging process effectively.